glmdgrielson/words/atlas/lovely-147.md

 upon them.
 An?
 An felt different.
 She felt _satisfied_.
 This was an emotion Virginia was not familiar with and it spoke to her.

+When Virginia arose from her next sleep, she went off to find An again.
+She wanted to know what life was like on the other side.
+What was considered normal.
+And so she left her quarters and went off to find that stranger.

+"You again?"
+An seemed surprised.
+"Did you go meet one of the meds?"

+"I did not, I'm afraid."

+An shook her head.
+"Am I gonna have to take you?" she teased.

+"I...
+I wanted to get to know you better."
+An blushed.
+"You seemed ...satisfied when I last saw you and I wanted to know what that's like."

+"Satisfied?
+First time I've heard that word to describe me..."

 ---

 Notes: